w3f/Grants-Program/applications/fractapp.md

 * A brief description of the project.

 Fractapp is a messenger with a cryptocurrency wallet.
 Cryptocurrency address is hard to remember so users have a problem send cryptocurrency to another user.
 Fractapp creating a simple ecosystem for users.
 Users can send crypto in chats and use DApp chat-bots.
-Fractapp will be available on Android and IOS.
+Fractapp will be available on Android and later IOS.

 And we have old [DEMO](https://www.youtube.com/watch?v=cG5PAIVoqh0) for the hackathon.